 In this article, you will learn about the difference between Piping and Pipeline.

-When it comes to transport the fluid, Piping and Pipeline are the most frequent words used in Oil & Gas industries.
+When it comes to transporting the fluid, Piping and Pipeline are the most frequent words used in Oil & Gas industries.
 Let us explore the similarity and differences between Piping and Pipeline.
-Piping and Pipeline both used to transport various liquids, gases, and sometimes slurry and powder material.
+Piping and Pipeline are both used to transport various liquids, gases, and sometimes slurry and powder material.

-Piping is a complex network of pipe & fittings within the defined boundaries of the plant.
+Piping is a complex network of pipes & fittings within the defined boundaries of the plant.

 The pipeline can run underground, aboveground, and underwater, such as a subsea pipeline.
 Whereas Piping is mostly above ground with very few underground services.

-Another difference between Piping and Pipeline is that Pipelines are mostly large diameter that transport bulk liquid or gas from one place to other sometimes 1000s of miles in distance.
-Whereas Piping can be from ½” to 80” as per the plant design requirements that transfer fluid from one equipment to another within the plant boundary.
+Another difference between Piping and Pipeline is that Pipelines are mostly large diameters that transport bulk liquid or gas from one place to another, sometimes 1000s of miles in the distance.
+Whereas Piping can be from ½” to 80” as per the plant design requirements that transfer fluid from one piece of equipment to another within the plant boundary.

-Whereas in the case of a piping very wide range of pipe fittings are used that serve different purposes within the piping system such as change the direction, size, branching, blinding, etc.
+Whereas in the case of piping very wide range of pipe fittings are used that serve different purposes within the piping system, such as changing the direction, size, branching, blinding, etc.

-Whereas a verity of equipment such as a pump, valves, filter vessel, column, heat exchanger, instruments are used within the piping system that supports the function of the plant to produce finish product.
+Whereas a variety of equipment such as a pump, valves, filter vessel, column, heat exchanger, and instruments are used within the piping system that supports the function of the plant to produce a finished product.

-The last difference between Piping and Pipeline, In Oil & Gas Industries, a pipeline is designed in accordance with ASME B31.4 that is code for Liquid Transportation Systems for Hydrocarbons, Liquid Petroleum Gas, Anhydrous Ammonia, and Alcohol and ASME B31.8 that is code for Gas Transmission and Distribution Piping Systems.
+The last difference between Piping and Pipeline, In Oil & Gas Industries, a pipeline is designed in accordance with ASME B31.4 is code for Liquid Transportation Systems for Hydrocarbons, Liquid Petroleum Gas, Anhydrous Ammonia, and Alcohol, and ASME B31.8, that is code for Gas Transmission and Distribution Piping Systems.

-Whereas Piping is designed in accordance with ASME B31.3 that is Process Piping code and for power plant piping ASME B31.1 that is code for Power Piping.
+Whereas Piping is designed in accordance with ASME B31.3, which is the Process Piping code, and for power plant piping ASME B31.1 is the code for Power Piping.